 Transcripts

-Upload unofficial transcripts from Boston University and all other institutions at which you have taken college courses (even if the credits have been transferred to Boston University or the courses were taken as part of a high school program).
-You do not need to submit official copies of your transcripts.
-You may download an unofficial copy of your Boston University transcript by following the prompts in the “Transcript Preview and Ordering” section on the Student Link (be sure that your name appears at the top of the transcript).
-If you do not have access to unofficial transcripts from other institutions and must order official transcripts, allow sufficient time (3-5 weeks) to receive the transcripts and to upload them to your Portfolio.
-If you do not receive any outside transcripts in time to upload them to your Portfolio, you may submit them directly to the Preprofessional Advising Office.
+Upload transcripts from Boston University and all other institutions at which you have taken college courses (even if the credits have been transferred to Boston University or the courses were taken as part of a high school program).
+You do not need to submit official copies of your transcripts but we recommend you order an official copy for yourself that you will use when entering your coursework into the central application service(s).
+If you must order official transcripts via postal mail, allow sufficient time (3-5 weeks) to receive the transcripts and to upload them to your Portfolio.

 Science GPA Calculator